BrotherMaestro/playground-rs/README.md

 # playground-rs
-Various workspaces filled with little rust executables
+Various workspaces filled with little rust executables.
+This repo intends to document noteworthy prototypes and self-development projects.